The series of video’s below go through how to set up a Wallpaper project with SelfieWallpaper

 Please measure and then measure again – measure the widest and tallest parts.
-Add an extra 7-10cm to the height and width of your wall.
-Many walls are not completely square so you will need this extra coverage.
+Add an extra 6-10cm to the height and width of your wall.
 Over sizing is fine you can always trim off the excess.
 If you under size the measurements then you have a problem.
 So for example, taking an excess of 10cm, if the dimensions of your wall are height 2.4 Metres and width 3.2 Metres, enter the dimensions of your wallpaper as 2.5m and 3.3m

 Is the image quality going to be good enough when it gets printed?